Itochu, CP Group to invest $10 billion in China's Citic

 | TOKYO/HONG KONG

-TOKYO/HONG KONG Japanese trading house Itochu Corp (8001.T) and Thailand's Charoen Pokphand Group (CP) said on Tuesday that they plan to jointly invest $10 billion in Citic Ltd (0267.HK), part of China's oldest and biggest conglomerate.
+TOKYO/HONG KONG Japanese trading house Itochu Corp and Thailand's Charoen Pokphand Group (CP) said on Tuesday that they plan to jointly invest $10 billion in Citic Ltd, part of China's oldest and biggest conglomerate.

 Itochu and CP Group plan to take a joint stake of 20 percent in Citic Ltd, increasing their exposure to the world's second-biggest economy even as it slows from the blistering growth of the past decade.